Why You Shouldn’t Try Try-On AR...but You Should Try Configurable AR

 This type of augmented reality requires advanced and costly software, which gives brands who want to take a stab at developing it a wide margin of error.
 There are three major limits when it comes to try-on AR today.

 Imagine this: a shopper is interested in a pair of sneakers, so she downloads the brand’s AR app to virtually try them on.
-The app takes forever to load, though, and when she’s finally able to try the AR sneakers on her feet, they’re pixelated and they keep freezing.
+But the app takes forever to load, and when she’s finally able to try the AR sneakers on her feet, they’re pixelated and they keep freezing.
 She can’t get a good sense of what they’ll look like in real life.
 She abandons the shoes and the site altogether.

 Plus, try-on is mostly limited to four retail industries that make products for our bodies: footwear, apparel, accessories, and cosmetics.
 A distorted image or inaccurate representation of the shopper may erode their trust.

-2: Shoppers Don’t Want to Download an App
+2: Shoppers don’t want to download an app.

 Most of the time, consumers don’t want to download a retailer’s app, which is often the necessary medium for a try-on AR feature.

-Unless you can make a million dollar deal with a popular app like Snapchat (as Gucci did), you’ll probably need your customers to download your app to use a try-on feature, which is a lot of app development work for a nonessential feature.
+Unless you can make a million-dollar deal with a popular app like Snapchat (as Gucci did), you’ll probably need your customers to download your app to use a try-on feature, which is a lot of app development work for a nonessential feature.

 Those who do get try-on AR right usually have extensive capital and resources to develop it.